• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-The BG has been the budget king in SoCal for good reason — the drag system punches way above its price, the body is sealed and durable, and it casts beautifully.
-The MQ (monocoque body) version adds rigidity under load.
-At roughly half the price of the Saragosa, it’s the obvious choice if you want excellent performance without the premium price tag.
-A great first saltwater reel or a smart backup to keep in the rod rack.
+The BG has been the budget king in SoCal for good reason.
+The drag system punches way above its price, the body is sealed and durable, and it casts well for the money.
+The MQ (Monocoque) version adds rigidity under load.
+At roughly half the price of the Saragosa, it’s the obvious pick if you want strong performance without the premium sticker.
+A great first saltwater reel and a smart backup to keep in the rod locker.

 Best Premium: Shimano Stella SW 5000